-1-94.
+4-5.
 Who should be invited as the regular education teacher for a preschool child with disabilities?

 The requirement is to have the teacher of the child.
 If a child attends a program in the community, a licensed service provider of the child (i.e., Head Start teacher, day care provider, church personnel) must be invited.
-If there is not a regular teacher of the child, someone who meets state certification requirements such as kindergarten teacher or other qualified personnel who can provide services to this age group must be invited.
+If there is not a regular teacher of the child, someone who meets state certification requirements such as a kindergarten teacher or other qualified personnel who can provide services to this age group must be invited.

-1-95.
+4-6.
 Preschool teachers are invited to attend IEP Team meetings but may not be able to attend.
 How do we go about meeting the requirement to have a regular education teacher at the IEP Team meeting?

 The requirement is to have the teacher of the child.
-However, if this person cannot attend the IEP Team meeting, they may participate by conference call or by providing written input.
+However, if this person cannot attend the IEP Team meeting, maybe they can participate by conference call.
 The IEP Team should have input from the teacher of the child.
-Teacher input may be gained through such methods as the Natural Environment Observation/ELPP Documentation, Family Focus Interview/ELPP Documentation, teacher records, etc. If the preschool teacher cannot attend, someone who meets state certification requirements such as kindergarten teacher or other qualified personnel who can provide services to this age group must be invited.
+Teacher input may be gained through such methods as the Natural Environment Observation/ ELPP Documentation, Family Focus Interview/ELPP Documentation, teacher records, etc.

-1-96.
+4-7.
 What is the role of the regular education teacher at an IEP Team meeting?